 B.A.
 Sociology, Program in Leadership & Community Service, Mercer University, 2007

-Dr. Baker's research centers on the role of micro- and macro- context in understanding socioeconomic conditions and disparities, such as poverty and racial inequality, across individuals, time, and place.
-Her current work focuses on poverty and poverty risks among various groups (e.g. children, mothers, and racial/ethnic groups), historical racism and contemporary inequality, labor unions and racial inequality, and socioeconomic origin and intergenerational mobility.
+As a sociologist with training in both sociology and social work, Dr. Baker's research is fundamentally concerned with the role of micro- and macro- contexts in producing and maintaining poverty and socioeconomic inequalities across individuals, place, and time.
+Her current work focuses on poverty risks and mechanisms among various groups (e.g. children, mothers, and racial/ethnic groups), historical racism and contemporary inequality, labor unions and racial inequality, and socioeconomic origin and intergenerational mobility.
+Her work intersects the areas of stratification, the family, race, gender, political sociology, historical sociology, and social policy.
 Her research has been featured in outlets such as Social Forces, Journal of Marriage and Family, and the American Sociological Review.

 - Poverty and Inequality

 Baker, Regina S., David Brady, Zachary Parolin, and Deadric Williams.
 Forthcoming.
 The Enduring Significance of Ethno-Racial Inequality in Poverty in the U.S., 1993-2017.
 Population Research and Policy Review.

 Williams, Deadric T. and Regina S. Baker.
 2021.
 "Family Structure, Risks, and Racial Stratification in Poverty."
 Social Problems. spab018.